 e.
 Computer theft, unauthorized use of computers or accounts, or allowing others access to an account.

 f.
 Illegal or improper use of the Colleges’ phone system.

 g.
 Forgery, alteration, or misuse of any College document.

 2. Disruption or obstruction of teaching, learning, research, administration, disciplinary proceedings, or other TSC activities, including its public-service functions on or off-campus, or other authorized non-college activities, when the act occurs on TSC premises.

 3. Actual or threatened physical violence, intimidation, or coercion, including, but not limited to, actual or threatened violence, sexual abuse, and other forms of physical abuse.

 4. Verbal abuse of any person.

-6. Actual or threatened conduct that directly or indirectly threatens, endangers, or interferes with the health or safety of the student himself or herself or of any person, or which adversely affects TSC community and/or the pursuit of its objectives.
+6. Actual or threatened conduct that directly or indirectly threatens, endangers, or interferes with the health or safety of any person, or which adversely affects TSC community and/or the pursuit of its objectives.